V-Cent/TTE/docs/STYLING.md

 Headings can be defined by starting the line with a hashtag (#).
 In TTE we use the first heading (#) for the game title.
 The second and third (## and ###) as sub-titles.
 And the fourth (####) as tech and glitch definitions.

-Heading should not have any special characters such as colons, quotes or exclamation marks.
+Heading should not have any special characters such as colons, quotes or exclamation marks (only dashes are allowed).
 They should also not be used inside quote blocks.

 ## Ordered and Unordered Lists